Putin sticks to protocol during Chinese leader Xi's visit

 Back at the airport, Xi listened as a Russian military band played the national anthems of China and Russia.
 He then walked past a line of honorary guards accompanied by Chernyshenko.

+Xi responded in kind, saying he was sure that Putin would receive strong support in the presidential election next year, even though the Russian leader hasn’t yet declared his intention to run.

+Four hours later, the two leaders were still talking over a seven-course dinner, which included such offerings as a Pacific seafood platter, a sterlet soup, quail and mushroom pancakes and venison roasted in cherry sauce.

-Putin described Xi’s visit as a “landmark event,” saying it offers a “great opportunity for me to meet with my good old friend with whom we enjoy the warmest relationship.”
+Before the meeting began, Putin described Xi’s visit as a “landmark event” in an article published in China’s top People’s Daily newspaper, saying it offers a “great opportunity for me to meet with my good old friend with whom we enjoy the warmest relationship.”
 He also wrote in detail about their first meeting in 2010, adding that he and Xi met about 40 times and citing a line from Chinese philosopher Confucius that said: ”Is it not a joy to have friends coming from afar!“

 Xi’s visit offers an important political boost to Putin just days after the International Criminal Court issued an arrest warrant for the Russian leader on charges of alleged involvement in abductions of thousands of children from Ukraine.